 To prevent investors’ accounts from losing money, follow these tips on a traded currency pair of your choice, regardless of whether it is the Australian dollar, Swiss Franc, or US dollar.
 Ensure that you have a good idea of Forex trades and thereby get around the high risk of losing money.
 So you should check our comprehensive list of best forex trading platforms to avoid unnecessary losses.
 Focus on tried and tested major currency pairs to trade to be on the positive side of currency pairs trading.

 What are the Best Pairs to Trade Today?

 The best pairs to trade today are those linked to the US dollar, the Euro, the Australian dollar, and in the cross-currency pairs group, the Swiss Franc and the Japanese yen.
 Among the other top and major currency pairs where there is less possibility of investor accounts lose money are the USD/CNY, USD/CHF, USD/HKD, EUR/GBP, and the USD/KRW.
 As the figures show, the dollar occupies a stellar position amongst Forex traders, and these pairs are the leaders among the traded currency pairs.

 Summing up, trading in a currency pair and being successful depends greatly on the chosen traded currency pair.
 Traders generally opt for the US dollar reserve currency as it constitutes a large part of the traded currency pairs market.
 When you start to trade and take up Forex trading seriously, you can use an online trading platform such as IQ Option, which offers 25 forex pairs(CFD).
+Although, you can also visit our honest IQ Option reviews to know the platform details.
 And going through this post’s information will surely help you find your feet in currency pair Forex trading.